 Prof. Pally is on the boards of the Berlin Institute for Public Theology and of the Telos Institute, in addition to other advisory positions.

-In addition to her academic work, Prof. Pally has been a columnist in the U.S. and Europe for over 20 years, writing for Religion and Ethics, Commonweal, Religion News Service, The Guardian, The New York Times, Telos journal, Christian Living, Internationale Politik (German Council on Foreign Relations), die Zeit, Südduetsche Zeitung, Tageszeitung, and Frankfurter Rundschau, among other periodicals
+In addition to her academic work, Prof. Pally has been a columnist and contributor to U.S. and European periodicals, writing for Religion and Ethics, Commonweal, Religion News Service, The Guardian, The New York Times, Telos journal, Christian Living, Internationale Politik (German Council on Foreign Relations), die Zeit, Südduetsche Zeitung, Tageszeitung, and Frankfurter Rundschau, among other periodicals

 *The German Research Foundation is roughly the equivalent of the U.S. National Institutes for the Humanities.